Yanita Yancheva Goes Pantless & Wears Revealing Tank Top In Latest Instagram Update

 On Tuesday, June 9, Bulgarian fitness model Yanita Yancheva uploaded a tantalizing Instagram post for her 1.6 million followers to enjoy.

 The photo showed the 33-year-old posing on wooden stairs in what appears to be a living room.
-She sat with her legs spread and her knees bent, as she hunched her shoulders.
-She rested one of her arms on her knees, as she placed her other hand between her legs.
-The mother-of-one tilted her head and looked at the photographer, flashing her beautiful smile.
+She sat with her legs spread, knees bent, and shoulders hunched.
+She rested one arm on her knees, placing her other hand between her legs.
+The mother-of-one tilted her head, looked at the photographer, and flashed a beautiful smile.

 She opted to go pantless for the photoshoot, allowing her to show off her long, lean legs and curvaceous hips.
-Yanita did wear an oversized black muscle shirt manufactured by the clothing brand Body Engineers.
-She did not appear to be wearing a bra underneath the garment, which enabled fans to catch a glimpse of her incredible cleavage.
+Yanita did wear an oversized black muscle shirt from the clothing brand Body Engineers.
+She did not appear to wear a bra underneath the garment, which enabled fans to catch a glimpse of her incredible cleavage.
 The model kept the sexy look simple and accessorized with only a woven red bracelet worn on her right wrist.

-Yanita wore her long locks in tousled waves and a deep middle part.
+Yanita wore her long locks in tousled waves with a deep middle part.
 She enhanced her natural beauty by wearing a minimal amount of makeup.
 The subtle application seemed to have featured filled-in eyebrows, a light coat of mascara, and nude lipstick.
 Her long nails were also perfectly manicured and painted a light pink.

 In the caption, the social media sensation seemed to be asking her followers if the men in their lives enjoyed sharing “their clothes” with them.
 She also advertised for Body Engineers.